Create matrix visualizations in Power BI

 To copy the value of a single cell, select the cell, right-click, and choose Copy value.
 With the unformatted cell value on your clipboard, you can now paste it into another application.

 To copy more than a single cell, select a range of cells or use CTRL to select one or more cells.
 Copy selection will ensure that measures are formatted according to the column's formatting rules, unlike the unformatted Copy value command.

 Shading and font colors with matrix visuals

 To apply conditional formatting, select the matrix visual and open the Format pane.
-Expand the Conditional formatting card and for either Background color scales or Font color scales, turn the slider to On.
-Turning on either option displays a link for Advanced controls, which lets you customize the colors and values for the color formatting.
+Expand the Conditional formatting card and for Background color, Font color, or Data bars, turn the slider to On.
+Turning on one of these options displays a link for Advanced controls, which lets you customize the colors and values for the color formatting.